krutibaraiya/CoVictory/README.md

 # CoVictory
-CoVictory is a portal to manage the covid-19 vaccination drive.
-Our app eases the process of vaccination slots booking.
-It reduces the manual paperwork and chances of error are almost negligible.
-Admin can see the statistics of the drive in a efficient manner and plan the drive accordingly.
+As the world moves towards Covid Vaccine availability, healthcare organisations and citizens require flexible technology platforms for the entire process of administering and receiving vaccine doses.
+This project aims to develop a portal to manage the covid-19 vaccination drive.

+The project was made as a part of the course - Database Systems.

-## Technologies
+## Technologies Used
-Project is created with:
 * Python
 * Flask
 * MySQL
-* HTML/CSS/JS

 ## Features and Functionalities:
-* Patient can register for vaccination slot at any vaccination center of their choice.
-* Patient can choose the time according to their convenience.
+* Beneficiaries can register for vaccination slot at any vaccination center of their choice according to their convenience.
-* A doctor is assigned to the patient.
-* Patient gets a vaccination report showing the details of vaccination.
-* Patient can download the pdf of the vacciantion report as well as email themselves.
+* Registered beneficiaries can download their inoculation reports and can even email themselves.
-* Doctor register themselves at a vaccination center.
-* Doctor can book the slot timings at which they will be present at vaccination center.
-* Doctor can view their patient's list.
-* People can see the statistics for vaccination.
+* Vaccinators can book/alter their duty timings and can view the list of all beneficiaries under him/her.
+* Statistical data of the inoculation drive can be viewed on the portal's home page by everyone.
-* Admin can see the all the details of vaccination centers, patients, doctors.
+* The super user - Administrator can access all the details of vaccination centers, vaccinators and beneficiaries.

 ## Team Members:
 * [Jay Patel](https://github.com/pjay20301)
 * [Kruti Baraiya](https://github.com/krutibaraiya)